 Clark Gable (actor) -- Dead.
 Heart attack.
 Died November 16, 1960.
 Born February 1, 1901.
-Gone with the Wind, Mutiny on the Bounty, was a bomber pilot in Europe during WWII.
+Gone with the Wind, Mutiny on the Bounty, was a rear gunner, briefly, in Europe during WWII.
 IBDB IMDb FindAGrave

 Eva Gabor (actress) -- Dead.
 Respiratory distress and other infections.
 Died July 4, 1995.
 Born February 11, 1920.
 Oliver outlived her by nearly ten years.
 IMDb

-Zsa Zsa Gabor (actress?) -- Alive.
+Zsa Zsa Gabor (actress?) -- Dead.
+Heart failure.
+Died December 18, 2016.
 Born February 6, 1917.
-A former Miss Hungary, always played glamour girls, married many times but has been married to the same person since 1986, reported to be in poor health after a series of strokes.
-IMDb
+A former Miss Hungary, always played glamour girls, married many times but was been married to the same person from 1986 until her death, famously went to jail for 3 days in the late '80s for slapping a police officer, had been in poor health after a series of strokes.
+(She was so ill I thought she would die on 01-14-2011 and had even updated my database, but she lived almost another six years.) twitter IBDB IMDb Obituary FindAGrave

 Lorena Gale (actress/playwright) -- Dead.
 Stomach cancer.
 Died June 21, 2009.
 Born May 9, 1958.
 Many TV bit parts (especially on Canadian TV), probably best-known as Elosha on Battlestar Galactica.
 Make memorial contributions to: Vancouver General Hospital Palliative Care Center IMDb Obituary